q2333gh/wasm_hello_world/README.md

 (below generate by BingAI)
 key differences:
 1. Instruction Set:
-Wasm: Uses a stack-based execution model.
+Wasm: Uses a **stack-based execution model**.
 Instructions operate on an implicit stack, and there are no explicit registers.
 RISC-V: Uses a register-based execution model.
 Instructions operate on explicit registers like addi (add immediate) and sp (stack pointer).
 2. Registers:
 Wasm: Does not have registers like traditional ISAs.
 Instead, it uses a stack to manage values.